Cantonese Poached Chicken (Bai Qie Ji)

 White cut chicken is a whole poached chicken.
 As in…really whole!
 Head, feet, and all.
 It’s a Chinese New Year tradition to serve an entire chicken, as it represents prosperity, togetherness, and completeness.
 For that reason, this Cantonese dish is often present on Chinese New Year dinner tables!

 The best chicken to poach for this white cut chicken recipe is a high quality, smaller, free-range chicken.
-In my opinion, the best place to go is your local Chinese grocery store.
+In my opinion, the best place to go is your local Chinese grocery store because the texture (tender but not mushy) of the chickens sold their are much better than you find in supermarkets.
 Smaller chickens will yield more tender, evenly cooked results than the mega chickens at your standard grocery store.
 Give one a try, and you’ll see what I mean!

 If you don’t have access to a Chinese grocery store, the next best thing is to use a free-range (preferably organic) chicken from your local supermarket.